jpreardon/good-morning-display/WORKLOG.md

 I finally looked at how the express trains looked in the wild today.
 There are some problems.
 Time to simplify.... man...

 - Deal with express trains on any line.
 Fixes #48.
+- Be more slightly more informative when there are no trains.
+Fixes #46

 ### 2021-03-04